pokt-network/pocket/shared/modules/doc/README.md

 # Modules <!-- omit in toc -->

-This document outlines how we structured the code splitting it into modules, what a module is and how to create one.
+This document outlines how we structured the code by splitting it into modules, what a module is and how to create one.

 ## Contents <!-- omit in toc -->